-The inspectors spent two full days in the trust's hospitals and community services followed by unannounced follow up visits to areas in February.
+The inspectors spent five full days in the trust's hospitals followed by unannounced follow up visits to areas in March 2017.
 As part of this inspection, patients and the public were invited to give their feedback and views on the care and services that we provide.

 Comprehensive inspection results - requires improvement overall rating